riversideio/writings/articles/hardware.md

 - Cabels ( We have these )
 - Cabel Strippers ( We might have these )
 - Adafruit Prototyping Pi Plate Kit for Raspberry Pi
+- 12v Relay
+- Battery that can output 12v